 Too mercenary or an inevitability?

 Perhaps the idea that the future of museums relies on brand rights and licensing deals is an unrealistic one.
 After all, how many T-shirts would have to be sold to keep the doors of an institution open?
 Yet the question of how arts and culture organisations reposition their business model is not an empty one.
-Be it merchandising, placing online collections behind a paywall, ticketing virtual events or simply finding new ways to fundraise, this uncomfortable period of contemplation is surely one we need to use to consider how we can move our most beloved institutions away from such a precarious situation.
+Be it merchandising, placing online collections behind a paywall, ticketing live streamed events or simply finding new ways to fundraise, this uncomfortable period of contemplation is surely one we need to use to consider how we can move our most beloved institutions away from such a precarious situation.
 And perhaps licensing is just one way to help spread the risk in future.